-Some people may think that a woman who is smart, educated, caring and still a virgin in her late twenties or early thirties is unique, or worse abnormal.
-You may be surprised to know that according to a Center for Disease Control and Prevention report, 7 percent of unmarried women between the ages of 25 and 29 have never had sex; 5 percent of unmarried women between the ages of 30 and 34 are virgins as are 4.3 percent of women between the ages of 35 and 39.
+Some people may think a woman or man who is smart, educated, caring, and still a virgin in their late twenties or early thirties is unique, or worse, abnormal.
+You may be surprised to know that according to a Center for Disease Control and Prevention report, 4.8 percent of women between the ages of 25 and 29 have never had sex (4.4 for men); 2.4 percent of women and 3.3 percent of men between the ages of 30 and 34 are virgins, as are 1.5 percent of women and 1.6 percent of men between the ages of 35 and 39.

-There is a saying; Life is what is happening while you're making other plans.
-Being in school does not mean you have to give up dating or making friends.
-Just like with your studies, you have to balance classroom lectures, with laundry and eating and sleeping; so it is fair to say you can learn to balance a social life.
+There is a saying: "Life is what is happening while you're making other plans."
+Working or being in school does not mean you have to give up dating or making friends.
+Just like with your studies and work, you have to balance classroom lectures or work activities with laundry and eating and sleeping, so it is fair to say you can learn to balance a social life.
 Plus, a social life is what will lead you to meeting some very wonderful partners.
 How might you meet someone?
 According to ReportLinker:

-Waiting for THE One
+Don't Wait for THE One

 According to the US census, there are over 100 million singles.
 The chance of you finding quality people to date is definitely achievable.
 However, along the way you may meet some jerks.
 Jerks are there to show you what you don't want in a relationship in order to teach you to identify what you do want.
 So how do you get started dating and socializing?

 You get started by taking action!
 You are currently in a rut.
 You go to work or school, attend classes and meetings, and study or prepare for the office each day.
 Doing the same thing every day makes it unlikely you will meet or notice someone new to start a relationship with.
 Begin by breaking your routine.

 - Go to the library and sit at a table that has room for others to join you.

 - Go to an exercise class.